 98% of IT business leaders say that automating processes is essential to driving business value.
 For enterprise-wide automation of your business processes, you need RPA integration as part of your wider Intelligent Process Automation (IPA) strategy.

-Bizagi is the only platform on the market that provides native integration for the three leading Robotic Process Automation (RPA) vendors: Automation Anywhere, Blue Prism and UiPath.
-This makes it easier than ever to integrate RPA with your processes.
+Bizagi is the only platform on the market that provides native integration for the three leading Robotic Process Automation (RPA) vendors: Automation Anywhere, Blue Prism, and UiPath.
+With Bizagi 11.2, it’s easier than ever to integrate RPA with your processes.
 This way, robots can take care of the repetitive, administrative tasks and Bizagi can orchestrate automation enterprise-wide.
 Take a look through this step-by-step blog on how to integrate Bizagi with RPA before starting your RPA project.

 Bizagi & RPA in action

 Bizagi lives alongside RPA to optimize business processes and easily integrates using the drag and drop UX found in Bizagi Studio.
-To show you how easy it is to integrate robots with your Bizagi processes, we’ve created a walkthrough for you.
+To show you how easy RPA integration with your Bizagi processes is, we’ve created a walkthrough for you.

 This example shows how your HR department can boost the productivity of its team by automating the recruitment process.
 The robot can read a PDF that has been uploaded to Bizagi and extract the data.
 This saves staff the manual task of re-keying candidate information into Bizagi, giving them time to focus on more strategic activities.